Animated series

-An animated series (or a cartoon series) is a set of animated films with a common title, usually related to one another.
+An animated series (or a cartoon series or an animated show) is a set of animated films with a common title, usually related to one another.
 These episodes typically share the same main heroes, some different secondary characters and a basic theme.
 Series can either have a finite number of episodes like, for example, miniseries, a definite end, or be open-ended, without a predetermined number of episodes.
 They can be released on television or the internet, in movie theaters or direct-to-video.
 Like other creative works, cartoon series can be of a wide variety of genres and have different target audiences: both males and females, both children and adults.

 Television

 Animated television series are aired daily or on certain days of the week during a prescribed time slot, including, for example, saturday-morning cartoons, prime time cartoons, late night anime, and weekday cartoons; series broadcast only on weekends.

 The duration of an episode also varies.
-Traditionally, they are produced as half-hour or nearly half-hour cartoons; however, many are animated shorts of 10 — 11 minutes, which can be combined for filling a set time period in "segments" including several such shorts.
-When advertising is taken into account, the cartoon itself may be only 15 — 20 minutes of the half hour, although Netflix and many other streaming services do not show commercials.
+Traditionally, they are produced as half-hour or nearly half-hour cartoons; however, many are animated shorts of 10–11 minutes, which can be combined for filling a set time period in "segments" including several such shorts.
+When advertising is taken into account, the cartoon itself may be only 15–20 minutes of the half hour, although Netflix and many other streaming services do not show commercials.
 There are also series with very short episodes lasting approximately five minutes; they have recently become more common in Japanese animation.

 If a local station of a television network broadcasts an animated series as a part of its own programming, the time-slot will vary by region.

-All early cartoon television series, the first being Crusader Rabbit (1950 — 1959), are comedy.
+All early cartoon television series, the first being Crusader Rabbit (1950–1959), are comedy.
 However, later series include sports (Speed Racer, Captain Tsubasa, Slam Dunk), action (Hajime no Ippo, G.I.
 Joe), science fiction (Mobile Suit Gundam, Tenchi Muyo!), drama (Neon Genesis Evangelion), adventure (Dragon Ball), martial arts (Baki the Grappler), and other genres.

-The first animated sitcom was The Flintstones (1960 — 1966) produced by Hanna-Barbera.
-It was followed by other sitcoms of this studio: Top Cat (1961 — 1962), Jonny Quest (1964 — 1965), The Jetsons (1962 — 1963, 1985, 1987); and Wait Till Your Father Gets Home (1972 — 1974), an adult-oriented animated series in the style of All in the Family.
+The first animated sitcom was The Flintstones (1960–1966) produced by Hanna-Barbera.
+It was followed by other sitcoms of this studio: Top Cat (1961–1962), Jonny Quest (1964–1965), The Jetsons (1962–1963, 1985, 1987); and Wait Till Your Father Gets Home (1972–1974), an adult-oriented animated series in the style of All in the Family.
 The Alvin Show from Ross Bagdasarian and Beany and Cecil from Bob Clampett also are sitcoms.

 Broadcast network

 The 1980s and 1990s were a renaissance of children's and adult cartoon television series.
 Various broadcast networks and media companies began creating television channels and formats designed specifically for airing cartoon series.
 Companies that already had these types of formats began to revamp their existing models during this time.
-Most of these animations were American cartoons and Japanese animes.
+Most of these animations were American cartoons and Japanese anime.
 Listed below are examples of television networks and channels that include animation at present.